Generic Name: interferon beta-1a (IN-ter-FEER-on BAY-ta)

 - Interferon beta-1a may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Interferon beta-1a may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Interferon beta-1a contains albumin, which comes from human blood.
-There is a very rare risk of getting a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease from products with albumin.
+There is a very rare risk of getting a viral disease or a CNS disease called Creutzfeldt-Jakob disease from products with albumin.
 No cases of these problems have been found in patients who have used interferon beta-1a.

 - Lab tests, including blood cell counts, liver function, and thyroid function, may be performed while you use interferon beta-1a.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Interferon beta-1a may cause harm to the fetus.
-If you think you may be pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant or if you plan on getting pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using interferon beta-1a while you are pregnant.
 It is not known if interferon beta-1a is found in breast milk.
 If you are or will be breast-feeding while you use interferon beta-1a, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of interferon beta-1a:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: